Turtle Bunbury

 The Golden Age - The impact of the Pigeonhouse Fort

-Ringsend Bridge - The elliptical arch is fast approaching its 2012 bicentenary.
+Ringsend Bridge - The elliptical arch celebrated its bicentenary in 2012.

 London Bridge - The 1857 creation on Bath Avenue about which little is known.